From seed, this tropical plant will test your patience!

 Pineapple seeds can take six months just to germinate, so you really need to think long-term with this plant.
-From seed planting to fruiting can take up to 36 months, although most growers report a flower, then a developing fruit after about 24 months.

 So you need to think about whether you can provide at least 8 hours of daily sunshine, a decent tropical temperature for them, and a large pot or area for them to produce fruit.

 The wild form of pineapple was found by the Spanish in an area of southern Brazil and Paraguay, where native people had been eating it forever.
 Thus, think of hot sunny climates close to rivers and the sea and you understand how best to grow this plant.

 How long does it take to grow a pineapple from the crown?

 The crown is the name for the spiky, green leaves at the top of the fruit you buy in a local supermarket.
 Growing one of these is quicker than growing from seed, but allow at least 24 months and up to 28 months.

 This plant needs direct sunlight in the summer months.
 A lot depends on how warm the temperature is where you are growing the plant – it needs at least 60° Fahrenheit to thrive.
 They grow best between 68° Fahrenheit and 86° Fahrenheit.

 The tiny, little black specks you often see when you cut a pineapple fruit, are actually the seeds, which are notoriously slow and difficult to germinate.